Asian fetish: Pornography

-Porn performers Saya Song, Jade Kush, and Venus Lux have voiced their objections to being cast in heavily stereotyped roles.
+Pornographic performers Saya Song, Jade Kush, and Venus Lux have voiced their objections to being cast in heavily stereotyped roles.
 They point toward creator-oriented platforms in the hope that they will grant performers autonomy.

 Asa Akira was uncomfortable with fetishization early in her career, but has since grown to embrace it, saying, "I mean, it's not like guys are watching my movies and laughing.
 They're watching my movies and masturbating."
-Mika Tan sees Asian fetishization in porn as a relatively harmless replacement for "trolling the bars with the intent of getting rid of [...] sexual frustrations on any woman who happens along".
+Mika Tan sees Asian fetishization in pornography as a relatively harmless replacement for "trolling the bars with the intent of getting rid of [...] sexual frustrations on any woman who happens along".
 Her opinion is that "Porn does not create fetishes, it caters to them."

-Philosophy and sociology scholars have also examined Asian fetishization in porn.
+Philosophy and sociology scholars have also examined Asian fetishization in pornography.
 In Robin Zheng's view, the ubiquity and custom-tailored nature of internet pornography "plays a central role in licensing the self-identification with and public recognition of racialized sexual preferences like yellow fever".
 She further states that the pornography industry stands to benefit from encouraging Asian fetish as a distinct category to suit their marketing needs.

-Some scholars have theorized the ways in which fetishization in pornography may exacerbate racial stereotypes, with others highlighting the ways Asian porn performers are able to challenge racial stereotypes within their films, while also refuting the idea that they themselves have no control or agency.
+Some scholars have theorized the ways in which fetishization in pornography may exacerbate racial stereotypes, with others highlighting the ways Asian pornographic performers are able to challenge racial stereotypes within their films, while also refuting the idea that they themselves have no control or agency.
 Zheng says that there is "no way to win" in this scenario: that Asian presence and absence in pornography both have significant downsides.

 Gossett and Byrne conducted a content analysis study of 31 "internet rape sites" in 2002 and found that thirty-four of the 56 clear images analyzed depicted Asian women as victims, and that nearly half of the sites contained either text references or images of Asian women.
 In 2016, Zhou and Paul looked at a sample of 3053 videos from XVideos, and found that the 170 videos in the Asian women category had much less aggression, and less objectification than other categories, but that the performers also had less agency in their scenes.
 In 2019, Shor and Golriz looked at a sample of 172 videos from Pornhub, and they found that the 25+ videos in the Asian/Japanese category had considerably more aggression than those of other categories.
 Miller & McBain and Rothman deem that findings of the depictions of Asian women and race in pornography are not consistent or comprehensive.